Aaftab78/Real-time-chat-room/README.md

-# Real-time-chat-room
-eal-Time Chat Application: Developed a real-time chat application using Flask and Flask-SocketIO.
-The application supports multiple users, allowing them to join a chat room, set their names, and send messages displayed with the sender's name.
-Designed to be accessible from both desktop and mobile devices within the same local network.
+This is a real-time chat application built using Flask and Flask-SocketIO.
+The application allows multiple users to join a chat room, set their names, and send messages that are broadcast to all connected users.
+It is designed to be accessible from both desktop and mobile devices on the same local network.

+Features
+Real-time messaging using WebSockets
+Multiple users can join the chat room
+Each user sets their name upon joining
+Messages display the sender's name
+Requirements
+Python 3.x
+Flask
+Flask-SocketIO